 I don’t know anything about Felix Topolski the man (1907 – 1989), but cherish his work of gutsy insanity as seen in the three books I have on my shelf.
 One of them is a limited edition, 350-copy, leather and canvas-bound 1951 book of drawings, called ’88 Pictures.’
 Mine is number 81, signed by Topolski.
-I found this treasure a long time ago in the depths of MacLeod’s, our own favorite Vancouver antiquarian bookstore.
+I found this treasure a long time ago in the depths of MacLeod’s, Vancouver’s own favorite antiquarian bookstore.
 The introduction by Harold Acton (man-about-London, scholar, poet and writer: ‘Memoirs of an Aesthete;’ ‘The Last Medici’) makes a point about drawing from ‘real’ life that’s been dear to my heart, ever since I became aware of a possible career in the visual arts as reportorial artist: ‘Absence of subject in painting has become so despotic a convention that any picture frankly inspired by the spectacle of life terrorizes our myrmidons of the abstract,’ and ‘Topolski’s deepening concern is with the elusive Zeitgeist, the actual, the living, the contemporary, the vast human tableau – the multiple, moving, complex, varied, intoxicating agglomeration of mankind.’
-He agrees that as a Pole, Topolski is acutely sensitive to the tragic undercurrents of the age, the inexplicable, catastrophic and grotesque elements of the human ‘plasma’ and hopes that his visions of War will lead to visions of Peace.
+He agrees that as a Pole, Topolski is ‘acutely sensitive to the tragic undercurrents of the age, the inexplicable, catastrophic and grotesque elements of the human plasma’ and hopes that his visions of War will lead to visions of Peace.

-For a man with his kind of skills, it helped that Topolski lived in the most interesting of times – the 20th Century – and was able to witness its numerous moving events as an artist-reporter.
+For a man with his kind of skills, it helped that Topolski lived in the most turbulent of times, the 20th Century, and was able to witness its numerous moving events as an artist-reporter.
 Born in Poland but a resident of England since 1935, he was there during WWII when London was bombed.
 He was sent to Russia as an official war artist.
 He was at the gates of Bergen-Belsen when the Americans opened the concentration camp.
 He attended the Nüremberg Trials.
 He drew at public presidential campaigns in the ‘fifties and was at the 1968 Chicago Democratic convention, mainly outside to be amongst the restive crowds.
 He reported on Martin Luther King and other Black leaders at the various marches and riots; protests against the Vietnam War; the scene in Harlem; roamed the streets of Manhattan and sat in on hippie counter-cultural gatherings.
 He followed the first post-war sessions of the UN, where newly independent countries sought full participation in the global community of nations.
 Prince Philip commissioned him to draw the coronation of Queen Elizabeth II, and all the while he did a great deal of foreign travel too, to draw in India, China, Vietnam and Burma among other places.
-From 1953 to 1979, Topolski published his journalistic sketches in his ‘Chronicle,’ a fortnightly magazine you could subscribe to – a fabulous political, pictorial document of those moving times.
-Had I been old enough and known about it, I would have sent for it; as far as I know, nothing like it exists today, but perhaps Joe Sacco comes closest to illustrating the contemporary scene – in a completely different style.
+From 1953 to 1979, Topolski published his journalistic sketches in his ‘Chronicle,’ a fortnightly magazine you could subscribe to – a unique political, pictorial document of those moving times.
+Had I been old enough and known about it, I would have sent for it; as far as I know, nothing like it exists today, but perhaps Joe Sacco comes closest to illustrating the contemporary scene as a visual journalist – in a completely different style.